 For some projects I am the primary customer point of contact, on others I will work closely with the key account manager in the sales team.
 My job is to make sure I’ve listened to the customer and identified their requirements, ensuring we deliver the project on time and to budget.

 At the moment, I am supporting one of our biggest and most established customers, as well as working with a new customer as we prepare for a new ETC trial.
-To ensure our products work effectively, the team set up a trial which can last anything up to 6 months and during this time we iron out any issues to ensure effective implementation, before the ‘go live’ date.
+To ensure our engine efficiency products work effectively, the team set up a trial which can last anything up to 6 months and during this time we iron out any issues to ensure effective implementation, before the ‘go live’ date.

 What challenges have you been faced with/overcome in your role?